031 - Feel Mid? Blame Big Data

 Why do brands and content feel so "meh" to Gen Z?
 Here's why Big Data is to blame, and how we can all be less mid

 It’s been a while since I’ve (Emily here, Digital Creative Lead at MØRNING) written something for you to read and then promptly BURN after (see you in the inbox bin!), so I am glad to be back tapping away to our now 3,900+ subscribers.
-Oh, wait, maybe I shouldn't have used the stats - I’d hate for data to mid-ify this Substuck…
+Oh, wait, maybe I shouldn't have mentioned the stats - I’d hate for data to make this Substuck mid…

 It’s no news that everything feels mid right now.
 Like most issues in culture today, social media is to blame (more on that later).
-But there’s another driver behind why everything is feeling so “meh” right now, one that hasn’t yet received its comeuppance: Big Data.
-In this week’s Burn After Reading, I’ll be breaking down how stats made everything standard, and how we can get to being *original* again - let’s go!
+But there’s another driver behind why “meh” is the sentiment of the day, one that hasn’t yet received its comeuppance: Big Data.
+In this week’s Burn After Reading, I’ll be breaking down how stats made everything standard, and how we can get to being innovative again - let’s go!

 Part 1: Some Very Quick Definitions